 - Self-harming and possible suicide attempts

 Some people may experience mixed episodes (also known as mixed states).
 This is when they feel depressed and manic at the same time or have rapid swings between the two.
-This can be very hard to cope with as the individual may struggle to understand how they are feeling and often do not know what kind of help that they need.
+This can be very hard to cope with as the individual may struggle to understand how they are feeling and often do not know what kind of help that they need at that time.
 It can also be difficult for friends, family and even doctors as it is hard to know what support the individual needs the most.

 Now that you are aware of the different episodes related to bipolar disorder, we can take a look at the four different types of bipolar: